Gomeschian/spotify-random-playlist-maker/README.md

 - "Random" means Javascript's `Math.random()`.
 - The Spotify for Developers landing page at the time of writing says Spotify has 100 million songs (https://developer.spotify.com/) and at most a search can return 50,000 (50,050?) results per query...
 - There seems to be some degree of bias toward the user's account/listening profile, which would be due to Spotify's handling of search queries but could potentially be mitigated further.
 - Conjecturally, MAYBE, later results/offsets of searches may be irrelevant to the query and default to Spotify recommendations based on the user...like what you get when you make a brand new playlist and Spotify recommends tracks to add.
+Early manual search results seem to prefer songs the user has saved and/or listened to (recently?), although other things come up as well.
 - Adding additional search fields like album or ISRC may or may not improve the quality of results.
 Year seems the most reliable.
 Possibly different combinations of two or at most three fields would be good.
 - When selecting random characters for the search query fields, it might be better to select the possible range(s) for ALL fields to be used in the particular query, instead of doing a different selection for each.
 Unclear if mixing and matching e.g., Kanji artist and Georgian track name will produce relevant results.